Full disclosure bullshit out of the way first

 Other than that I’m pretty damn happy with them, they do the job and I feel cool as shit riding in them

-Would recommend for anyone who wants to be as cool as me. solid 8/10 really enjoying them.
+I would recommend these to anyone who wants to be as cool as me. solid 8/10 really enjoying them.

 Happy riding team!